janosimas/notes/C++/vscode/vscode.md

 ## Executing and debug

-This will allow you to execut and debug a file build with any of the tasks in the last item.
+This will allow you to execute and debug a file build with any of the tasks in the last item.

-As with the tasks, you'll need a `launch.json`, you can generate a default one eith the command: `Debug: open launch.json`.
+As with the tasks, you'll need a `launch.json`, you can generate a default one with the command: `Debug: open launch.json`.

 Add the configuration to the `"configurations": [...]` entry or use the [launch.json](launch.json) sample configuration.
 ```json